quezlatch/try_all_the_things/Notes.md

 * in root `lerna run build`

 ## Gitpod looks like fun :)
-* update gitpod yml to run latest node and install global packages we want
+* update gitpod yml to run latest node (using nvm) and install global packages we want
+* tried fiddling with docker image but weirdness happens when you update node

+## aws iam setup
+* create aws admin user *tatt* (try all the things) with access key
+* add credentials to gitpod env vars so i can try stuff
+* I feel there is something that could be done with permission boundaries also